Analyzing Plate Motion Using EarthScope GPS Data

 Description

-In this chapter, users access GPS data from the Plate Boundary Observatory (PBO); they analyze the data in a spreadsheet to measure the motion of GPS stations in the Pacific Northwest.
-From their analyses, users generate and map annual velocity vectors of GPS stations.
-Finally, they explore patterns in the direction and length of velocity vectors on the map to understand tectonic motion and surface deformation associated with the subduction of the Juan de Fuca plate under the North American plate.
+In this chapter, you will access Global Positioning System (GPS) data from the Plate Boundary Observatory (PBO) and analyze the data in a spreadsheet to measure the motion of GPS stations in the Pacific Northwest.
+From your analyses, you will generate and map annual velocity vectors of GPS stations.
+Finally, you will explore patterns in the direction and length of velocity vectors on the map to understand tectonic motion and surface deformation associated with the subduction of the Juan de Fuca plate under the North American plate.

 This chapter is part of the Earth Exploration Toolbook.
 Each chapter provides teachers and/or students with direct practice for using scientific tools to analyze Earth science data.
 Students should begin on the Case Study page.